Cultural Competence in Healthcare: Definition and Examples

 While there are varying interpretations of the term, this article will use the following cultural competence definition: A healthcare organization’s ability to provide care to patients with diverse backgrounds, values, customs, and languages.
 It also involves the practice of cultural humility — recognizing one’s own lack of understanding and demonstrating openness to discover the important aspects of another person’s identity.

-Cultural competence is founded on the desire to create a welcoming and accommodating environment, taking actionable steps to help patients and residents at long-term care facilities feel understood and valued.
+Cultural competence is founded on the desire to create a welcoming and accommodating environment.
+Above and beyond addressing discrimination, it’s important to take actionable steps to help patients and residents at long-term care facilities feel understood and valued.
 This requires facilities to implement thoughtful systems that provide personalized, responsive care.

 Why Is Cultural Competence Important in Healthcare?